Kavindu6/Flappy-bird-/README.md

-Flappy bird  clone not completed this got some issuse with runnig the game
+Flappy bird  clone not completed, this got some issuse with runnig the game